 At their best, renderings are an incredible medium with which to tell the story of great architecture.
 With amazingly powerful tools now at their disposal, architects can conjure up highly detailed, virtually photo-real iterations of their concepts in no time, wooing clients with seductive images of buildings that could be.

 Of course, those technological tools are just that — tools.
 When those tools are misused, the resulting visualizations can lack clarity, or worse still, they can be downright deceptive.
 Misleading images can ultimately lead to a loss of faith between clients and the profession, so it’s crucial we get them right.
-Here are seven common mistakes made in architectural visualization that even the most skilled rendering artist can be guilty of — have a read through and take note for your next project.

 1. Rendering Reflections